Francis Fogolla: Death

 In accordance with the Boxer Rebellion, Yuxian, the provincial governor of Shanxi province, implemented harsh legislation aimed at the detriment of foreigners, Catholics, Protestants, and the Orthodox.
 A contemporary of Fogolla's, Fr.
 Manini, wrote that Yuxian was, "a man of austere customs... a fanatic worshipper of idols, in honor of whom he fasted for long times, enlivened by a ferocious hatred of Christians and Europeans, by brutal cruelty."
 Severe persecution of Christians in the Shanxi province began in May 1900 with baseless accusations of bringing rats to the towns and cities, violence against children, desecration of corpses, sale of Chinese children into slavery in Europe.
 Fogolla, among others, defended the Christians against such accusations in court.
 However, such defense was to little avail as Yuxian continued to instate harsher legislation.

 On 2 July 1900, more than 200 orphans were kidnapped from the orphanage at Taiyuan seminary and imprisoned.
 Three days later, during the night of 5 July 1900, an army of Boxers arrived at the Taiyuan Mission and took away Bishops Francesco Fogolla and Gregorio Grassi, as well as all of the friars, seminarians, and servants.
 After a fixed trial, the entire group was convicted of having deceived the judicial system with penalty of death.

 On 9 July 1900, Fogolla, along with the rest, was escorted from prison with his hands bound behind his back to an audience with Yuxian.
 After a second false trial, their death sentences were confirmed.
 Fogolla was stripped naked and taken out in front of a crowd of onlookers where Yuxian himself cut Fogolla to pieces by the sword.
 His heart was removed from his body and delivered to Chinese Buddhist monks so that they might study its alleged occult powers.
 By custom, Fogolla's head was severed from his corpse so that it could be put on display in a small cage at the city entrance.
 What remained of his corpse, along with the corpses of all the others killed that day, were tossed over the city wall and left unburied so that dogs would eat the remains.

+Veneration

+Fogolla, along with his companions Grassi and Fantosati, was beatified by Pope Pius XII on 24 November 1946.
+The cause for their canonization was opened on 25 February 1949, and they were declared saints on 1 October 2000 by Pope John Paul II.